 Let’s face it – most of us choose to wash our vehicles at home because we think it will work out cheaper than going to the car wash.
 A study by Kaady Car Washes, however, has proven that theory could in some respects be wrong.
 Using a hose to wash down your vehicle can see you go through 80 to 140 gallons of water.
 A car wash, on the other hand, only uses 30 to 45 gallons.

 Stats from the construction engineering company Colas show that the price per gallon of water in the United States is approximately $0.005 per gallon.
 So, if you’re someone that washes their car at home every weekend, you’re likely spending around $3 a month for the pleasure.

-The Solution: a car wash.
+The Solution: A car wash.
 Professional car washes recycle waste water.
 It’s often sent to treatment plants to help prevent the pollution of the environment.
-Home car wash wastewater, however, is usually lost down drains or contaminates soil.
+Home car wash wastewater, however, is usually lost down drains or contaminates the soil.

 4. Watering the Garden With Sprinklers

 Keeping the garden looking its best is never easy over the summer months.
 A sudden heatwave can turn a luscious, green lawn into something of barren land in just a matter of weeks if left unwatered.